Tesla Powerwall 3 is a premium home battery that stores electricity from your solar panels, the grid, or both.

 - communications equipment

-- backup-related equipment, if required
+- backup-related equipment

 3. Installation labour

-Labour costs vary depending on:
+Labour costs vary depending on installation complexity.

 4. Electrical works

-This might include:
+This may include:

 - consumer unit changes